jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

   - in another AWS account.
   - Within the same region if everything was deleted.
 - Wouldn't it be great, if all our infrastructure was... code?
-- That code would be deployed and create / update / delete our infrastructure
+- That code would be deployed and create / update / delete our infrastructure.

 ## 1.1.
 What is CloudFormation